junipertcy/simpliciality-testing/README.md

 Acknowledgement
 ---------------
-The simplicial-test library is inspired and supported by the following great humans, Josh Grochow, Jean-Gabriel Young, and Alice Patania.
+The simplicial-test library is inspired and supported by Josh Grochow, Jean-Gabriel Young, and Alice Patania.

 We want to thank Stefanie Molin ([@stefmolin](https://github.com/stefmolin)) for their Custom-Colormaps, Iacopo Iacopini ([@iaciac](https://github.com/iaciac)) for their py-draw-simplicial-complex,